ae6rt/decap/README.md

   aws-key: thekey
   aws-secret: base64(thesecret)
   aws-region: base64(theregion)
-  github-client-id: base64(ghcid)
+  github-client-id: base64(github client-id)
-  github-client-secret: base64(ghsekrit)
+  github-client-secret: base64(github client-secret)
 kind: Secret
 metadata:
      name: decap-credentials
 type: Opaque
 ```

-and create it on the Kubernetes cluster:
+and create it on the Kubernetes cluster in both the _decap_ and
+_decap-system_ namespaces

 ```
 $ kubectl --namespace=decap-system create -f decap-secrets.yaml
 $ kubectl --namespace=decap create -f decap-secrets.yaml
 ```

-The base build container will automatically have this Kubernetes
+The base build container will automatically have these Kubernetes
-Secret mounted in its container, where the container ENTRYPOINT can
+Secrets mounted in both the build container and the webapp container.
-use them for publishing build results.
+The base build container will use them for publishing build results.
+The webapp container will use them for querying AWs and Github.

 ### Decap Kubernetes Pod creation